Playwright Timeout 30000ms Exceeded: What It Means and How to Fix It

 This is the timeout we're dealing with in our "30000ms exceeded" error.

-If a single test's execution time surpasses this limit, Playwright halts the test and throws our error.
+If a single test's execution time surpasses this limit, Playwright halts the test and throws an error.

 Instead, it uses the test timeout as the upper limit for these actions.

-This means an action can potentially run for the entire duration of the test timeout if not otherwise specified.
+This means an action can run for the entire test timeout duration if not otherwise specified.

 This timeout governs the maximum time allowed for page navigation events.